By: Matthew Lewis on July 11th, 2022

-It is important to note that any EDWOSB also qualifies for WOSB qualifications, but not the other way around.
-Like a WOSB, in order to be considered an EDWOSB, a woman must control most of the company, at least 51%, but to be considered EDWOSB, she must also be economically disadvantaged.
-This economically disadvantaged woman must, like in women owned small businesses, make day to day decisions and long term, strategic decisions.
+Like a Women-Owned Small Business, in order to be considered an EDWOSB, women must control at least 51% of the company, but to be considered EDWOSB, they must also be economically disadvantaged.
+This economically disadvantaged woman must, like in Women-Owned Small Businesses, make day to day decisions and long term, strategic decisions.

 To be considered economically disadvantaged, you must meet certain requirements for personal net worth, adjusted gross income, and fair market value of all your assets.
 Looking more closely at what it is to be considered economically disadvantaged, you must have a personal net worth less than $750,000, your adjusted gross income per year averaged over the last three years prior to certification may not go above $350,000, and the fair market value of all your assets cannot surpass $6 million.